Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Online Public Resource Allocation -- Single Round Demands

-The principal has a single resource in each round to allocate between $n$ agents over a horizon of $T$ rounds.
+The principal has a single resource in each of $T$ rounds to allocate between $n$ agents.
 Agents have \emph{single-round demands}: in every round $t\in [T]$, each agent $i\in [n]$ samples a random \emph{value} $V_{i}[t] \in \R_+$: if she is allocated the item on round $t$ then she gets $V_{i}[t]$ utility in that round.
-In \cref{sec:mult}, we extend this to \emph{multi-round} demands, where an agent may need to get the resource for more than one contiguous round to satisfy her demand.
+In \cref{sec:mult}, we extend this to \emph{multi-round} demands, where an agent may need the resource for more than one contiguous round to satisfy her demand.

-We assume that each agent's value is drawn from an underlying distribution, that is \emph{independent across agents} but possibly \emph{dependent across rounds}.
+We assume that each agent's value is drawn from an underlying distribution, which is \emph{independent across agents} but possibly \emph{dependent across rounds}.
 The dependence follows a Hidden Markov Model: agent $i$ in round $t$ has some latent state $S_i[t]$ drawn from some discrete and finite state-space $\mathcal S_i$.
 In round $t$, agent $i$'s latent state $S_i[t]$ is generated based on $S_i[t-1]$ via a time-invariant Markov chain with transition kernel $p_i(\cdot,\cdot)$ (i.e., the transition probability from state $s'$ to $s$ is given by $p_i(s',s)$).
-We assume that this Markov chain is ergodic (i.e., irreducible and aperiodic), thereby converging to a unique stationary distribution $\pi_i$ from any starting state.
-To simplify our results, we assume the state in the first round $S_i[1]$ is sampled from the stationary distribution $\pi_i$.
+We assume this Markov chain is ergodic (i.e., irreducible and aperiodic), thereby converging to a unique stationary distribution $\pi_i$ from any starting state.
+We assume the state in the first round $S_i[1]$ is sampled from the stationary distribution $\pi_i$\footnote{Assuming that $S_i[1]$ is arbitrarily picked only incurs a constant additive error as long as the mixing time is independent of $T$.}.